CMCDragonkai/.dotfiles-nixos/README.md

 As for `CMD`, this is fixed via `~/.cmd_profile`.
 Which you need to hook into any call via `cmd /K %USERPROFILE%/.cmd_profile`.

-You must RAID your Windows Disks to get a single disk.
-Don't spread out the disks.
-This prevents problems with Chocolatey not allowing one to install into different drive letters.

 Wait Package Manager or OneGet using chocolatey provider isn't installing Chocolatey packages into `%ALLUSERSPROFILE%/chocolatey/bin`.
 Instead it's putting into `C:\Chocolatey\bin`.
 And of course only for portable packages.
 Also `%ALLUSERSPROFILE%` is just `C:\ProgramData`.
 So I think while official chocolatey puts stuff into `%ALLUSERSPROFILE%/chocolatey`.
 I think a better idea is to utilise the Chocolatey install path `$env:ChocolateyPath`.

 We can however still use this: `%ALLUSERSPROFILE%\bin` as our own personal bin path for Windows executables that are installed globally.
 Note that we would be setting this up ourselves (setting it manually for like steam and stuff).
 Generally this will be done for installer packages.

 ---

-Search.

 The Search Field in ConEmu only applies to ConHost applications.
 Things like Powershell and CMD that uses Windows ConHost.
 If you are running mintty, the search field in ConEmu does not work.
 Instead Mintty has its own search functionality.
 This is because mintty is a terminal emulator itself, and ConHost is  Windows terminal emulator!
 Also scrollbars on ConEmu only applies to ConHost applications as well.
 Mintty manages its own scrollbar.

-Hey double clicking on a tab will max/restore a ConEmu panel.

 Perhaps we should no be using ConEmu for terminal window management for Mintty.
 But instead tmux.
 Whereas ConEmu's terminal window management is relegated to Windows ConHost terminals.
 So right now I'm interesting in making the tab switching work, which should easily transition to panel switching.
 In fact switching between tabs is switching between different panels right now.
 It's just that CTRL+TAB doesn't work because Mintty/Putty captures it and prevents it from being used.
 Furthermore, more than just tab/panel switching, is the ability to launch panels, instead of launching tabs, easy keyboard hotkey for doing so.
 Launching panels will be really useful for certain things.
 Then keyboard controls for controlling the size of the panels easily.
 While this would be great for powershell and CMD, it's not really useful for Mintty.
 Instead Mintty will need to use tmux.
 So we have 2 levels of terminal window management lol.

-Since on Windows, we have free access to the `WIN` key.
-We should make use of that to control ConEmu.
-In Linux, the `WIN` key will be the key for XMonad.

----

-A simple bin program that launches something an automatically detaches it from the terminal.
-By default, launching an X program should mean that the program should forward their errors to the standard error handling mechanism of X, that of `~/.xsession-errors`.
-But how does one detect if it's an X program?
-And even so, how do we know `~/.xsession-errors` exists?
-What about logs for command line programs?
-This will make such a program equivalent to an application launcher like demenu and launchy.
-See: http://unix.stackexchange.com/questions/86698/where-does-the-output-from-an-application-started-from-the-window-manager-go and http://unix.stackexchange.com/questions/86698/where-does-the-output-from-an-application-started-from-the-window-manager-go#comment129472_86808 IS IT REALLY THE SDDM/GDM/KDM that redirects stuff, or is it X server settings that sets the logging? https://marc.waeckerlin.org/computer/blog/get_rid_of_xsession-error_that_s_filling_up_the_home_directory Also this may be relevant: http://dtach.sourceforge.net/

----

 Design hotkeys around 2/3 systems: XMonad -> Konsole -> Tmux -> ZSH on Linux, and on Windows: Windows Shell -> ConEmu -> Mintty -> Tmux -> ZSH.
 We'll need to have hotkey escalation, using the Mod key (Win key), Alt, Ctrl, Shift (left and right are equivalent).

 ---

-KDE Konsole:
+Keyboard Controls:

-Notation:
+KDE Notation:

 * `\C` - <kbd>Ctrl</kbd>
 * `\S` - <kbd>Shift</kbd>